 - Standing for Wi-Fi Protected Access, this is the latest security technology to stop other users accessing your wireless broadband connection.

 Hopefully by reading the earlier parts of this wireless broadband guide you now feel confident to proceed on your wireless journey.
 Here are some top tips to help you on your way.

 Top tips for a better wireless experience

-- Don't assume that you have to pay for a new wireless device!
-Many broadband providers now offer free routers as part of a package, meaning you might not have to shell out to get one beforehand.
+- Ask first!
+Many broadband providers offer free routers as part of a package, meaning you might not have to shell out to get one beforehand.
 Search for the cheapest broadband deals using the broadband comparison tool and look to see which providers offer wireless routers as part of the deal.
-This could save you a lot of money!
+This could save you a fair bit of cash!

 During set-up, for better security:

-- Change the factory password - Always change the router password to see if it’s something hard to guess or other users could gain free access.
-Try to pick something that isn't obvious - such as your own name, or the football team you support.
+- Check the factory password - Always check the router password to see if it’s something hard to guess or other users could gain free access.
+Try to pick something that isn't obvious: password, internet, 12345 or abcde aren’t good options.
 A combination of letters, numbers and symbols works best, also remember to use upper and lower case letters, it makes it pretty much impossible to hijack your connection this way.

 - Enable encryption - If you don't enable encryption, everyone in range can read your emails, etc. Turn it on!

 - Turn off ping responses - This will not be possible on all computers, but if you can do it, it will increase your security.